tincanbox/colloquist/README.md

 Generate colloquist workspace.
 Mandatory directory will be made within your cwd.

-    npx colloquist init
+    npx colloquist create

-You will see burden directory like below.
+You will see burden directory like below. `burden` is portable colloquist environment.

     ▾ burden/
       ▾ config/